 A party who presents the Court with unnecessary discovery motions or requests, or unwarranted opposition to proper discovery motions or requests, may be subject to sanctions including the imposition of costs and attorney’s fees.

 Vt.
 LBR 7041-1.
-Dismissal of Adversary Proceedings – Condition for Voluntary Dismissal of a § 727 Complaint.
+Condition for Voluntary Dismissal of a § 727 Complaint.

-A motion for voluntary dismissal of a complaint objecting to a debtor’s discharge must be accompanied by affidavits executed by the plaintiff(s) and the debtor(s) affirming no consideration has been promised or given to effectuate the dismissal or, if some consideration has been promised or given, the nature, terms, and amount of that consideration.
-All motions for voluntary dismissal must be adjudicated at a court hearing, on notice to all creditors, unless the Court orders otherwise.
+If a party to an adversary proceeding based on a complaint objecting to a debtor’s discharge seeks to voluntarily dismiss that proceeding, they must file both a motion and by affidavits from both the plaintiff(s) and the debtor(s) affirming the debtor has not given or been promised any consideration in exchange for the dismissal of the suit or, if some consideration has been promised or given, then they must describe the nature, terms, and amount of that consideration.
+All motions for voluntary dismissal of a § 727 complaint must be set for hearing, with notice to all creditors using the conventional noticing procedure, unless the Court orders otherwise.
 See generally 11 U.S.C. § 727.

-Vt.
-LBR 7052-1.
-Objections to the Court’s Proposed Findings of Fact and Conclusions of Law.

-Any party to an adversary proceeding who objects to the Court’s proposed findings of fact and conclusions of law must file their objection within 14 days of service of the proposed findings and conclusions.
-Failure to file an objection within that timeframe will be deemed consent to the entry of an order by the Court directing that the proposed findings of fact and conclusions of law be made final.
-In the event of an objection, the Clerk will transmit all relevant parts of the record, including the Court’s proposed findings of fact and conclusions of law and the objection(s), to the District Court for review and entry of a final order.

 Vt.
 LBR 7055-1.
 Default.

 Overview.